tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

 The problem is not in the Electoral College, but rather in the way districts have been corrupted.
-The solution is simple, redraw voting districts to be representative of the state so voters from each party are fairly represented.
+The solution is simple: redraw voting districts to be representative of the state so voters from each party are fairly represented.

 For this project, I have chosen to focus specifically on Pennsylvania.
 Pennsylvania is a battleground state (even though most Democrats thought it was safely in the basket).
-It was an incredibly close race according to the popular vote it was 48.8% for Trump and 48.6% for Clinton.
-But had you judged solely from the county map, it looked like a Republican blow out.
+It was an incredibly close race, as according to the popular vote it was 48.8% for Trump and 48.6% for Clinton.
+But, had you judged judged the outcome solely from county map, it looked like a Republican blow-out.